brewinn/Roadrunner-CellCounter/README.md

 ```
 which will bring in the three functions necessary to make and run the models.

-Some tests have been implemented.
-They may be run with `python3
-run_tests.py`.

 ## Development

 Development will utilize a two-dimensional synthetic cell dataset